RichardLi6/UsingCommandLine/docs/SearchMove.md

 <b>Conclusion</b>

+At the end of the conclusion, you will learn the following:

+✅ How to search for files

+✅ How to move files

+✅ How to copy files

+✅ How to rename files

+✅ How to search strings within files

-Congratulations on completing this guide to searching and moving files with the Windows Command Prompt.
+Congratulations on completing this guide to searching and moving files with the Windows Command Prompt 😄.
+You've learned to search for files, move files, copy files, rename files, and search strings within files.

-Now, you might be need [Delete Files](DeletingFiles.md) to understand the commands for safely deleting files and directories.
+Now, you can go to [Delete Files](DeletingFiles.md) to understand the commands for safely deleting files and directories.